 All information is presented on a calendar-year basis unless otherwise indicated.
-Information in the text, tables, charts, and graphs is current as of July 10th, 2017.
+Information in the text, tables, charts, and graphs is current as of April 13, 2017.
 Sources of information are indicated in the text or immediately following the charts and tables, and also in the Sources on the last page of the Exhibit A section.
 Although the Commonwealth considers the sources to be reliable, it makes no independent verification of the information presented herein and therefore does not warrant its accuracy.

-Statistical Overview Population (p.
+Population (p.
 A-2) Massachusetts United States Estimated Percent Change in Population, July 1, 2010 - July 1, 2016 3.8% 4.5% Personal Income, Consumer Prices, and Poverty (p.
-A-8) Per Capita Personal Income, 2016 \$65,137 \$49,571 Average Annual Pay, All Industries, 2015 \$66,692 \$52,942 Percent Change in CPI-U, 2015-2016 1.5% 1.3% Percent Change in CPI-U, May 2016 - May 2017 2.1% 1.9% Poverty Rate, 2015 11.5% 14.7% Average Weekly Earnings, Manufacturing Production Workers: 2016 \$945.79 \$855.69 Percent Change from previous year 4.5% 1.6% Employment (p.
-A-18) Percent Change in Nonfarm Payroll Employment, January 2016 - January 2017 (not seasonally adjusted) 1.7% 1.5% Unemployment Rate, 2016 3.7% 4.9% Unemployment Rate, May 2017 (not seasonally adjusted) 4.1% 4.1% Education (p.
-A-24) Expenditure Per Pupil K-12 Public, 2014 \$15,296 \$11,161 Percent of Adults with a Bachelor's Degree or Higher, 2015 41.5% 30.6% Economic Base and Performance (p.
-A-30) Percent Change in Gross Domestic Product, 2015-2016 2.0% 1.5% Percent Change in International Exports, 2015-2016 1.1% -4.7% Percent Change in Housing Permits Authorized, 2015-2016 -6.5% 2.0% NOTE: Percent changes in the Consumer Price Index for All Urban Consumer rs (CPI-U) are for the Boston-Worcester-Lawrence, MA-NH-ME-CT CMSA & the United States.
+A-8) Per Capita Personal Income, 2016 \$65,137 \$49,571 Average Annual Pay, All Industries, 2015 \$66,692 \$52,942 Percent Change in CPI-U, 2015-2016 1.5% 1.3% Percent Change in CPI-U, January 2016 - January 2017 3.0% 2.5% Poverty Rate, 2015 11.5% 14.7% Average Weekly Earnings, Manufacturing Production Workers: 2016 \$945.79 \$855.69 Percent Change from previous year 4.5% 1.6% Employment (p.
+A-18) Percent Change in Nonfarm Payroll Employment, January 2016 - January 2017 (not seasonally adjusted) 1.7% 1.5% Unemployment Rate, 2016 5.0% 5.3% Unemployment Rate, Feb 2017 (not seasonally adjusted) 4.2% 4.9% Education (p.
+A-24) Expenditure Per Pupil K-12 Public, 2014 \$15,105 \$11,022 Percent of Adults with a Bachelor's Degree or Higher, 2015 41.5% 30.6% Economic Base and Performance (p.
+A-30) Percent Change in Gross Domestic Product, 2014-2015 3.8% 2.5% Percent Change in International Exports, 2014-2015 0.8% -4.5% Percent Change in Housing Permits Authorized, 2014-2015 20.3% 13.0% NOTE: Percent changes in the Consumer Price Index for All Urban Consu umers (CPLII) are for the

 Massachusetts is a densely populated state with a well-educated population, comparatively high income levels, and a relatively diversified economy.
 While the total population of Massachusetts has remained fairly stable in the last 25 years, significant changes have occurred in the age distribution of the population.
 Dramatic growth in residents between the ages of 20 and 44 since 1980 is expected to lead to a population distributed more heavily in the 65 and over age group in the next 25 years.
 Just as the working-age population has increased, income levels in Massachusetts since 1980 have grown significantly more than the national average, and a variety of measures of income show that Massachusetts residents have significantly higher amounts of annual income than the national average.
 These higher levels of income have been accompanied by a consistently lower poverty rate.
 State unemployment rates have typically remained below the national average with the exception of a slight increase during the recession of the early 1990s and a seventeen-month stretch between 2006 and 2007.
-More recently, Massachusetts unemployment has tracked faster than the national average and currently stands at 4.2 percent, compared to the national rate of 4.3 percent.
+More recently, Massachusetts unemployment has tracked slower than the national average and currently stands at 4.2 percent, compared to the national rate of 4.9 percent.
 In 2014, Massachusetts was ranked second in the U.S. according to the American Human Development Index, modeled after the United Nations Human Development Index, which compares health, income and education outcomes.